 As a bonus, the Gulf Coast is much warmer than the Atlantic and the Pacific Ocean, and swells hitting shore aren’t usually larger than a few inches.
-Where there’s a beach, they're other popular attractions,.
-Gulf Shores is also home to the Alabama Gulf Coast Zoo, Waterville USA, and has minature golf, bungee-jumping, go-kart tracks, and other attractions scattered around town.
+Where there’s a beach, they're other popular attractions.
+Gulf Shores is also home to the Alabama Gulf Coast Zoo, Waterville USA, and has miniature golf, bungee-jumping, go-kart tracks, and other attractions scattered around town.

 Walt Disney World

-Although we have visited the Magic Kingdom well over a dozen times over the years, it was out first time there without kids or grandkids.
+Although we have visited the Magic Kingdom well over a dozen times over the years, it was our first time there without kids or grandkids.